bobbyngo/Elevator-Control-System-And-Simulator/README.md

 ## Requirements & Dependencies

-* Java 17 or later version
+* Java JDK-17 or later version
-* jdk-17 or later version
 * JUnit 4 for unit testing

 No other external dependencies required.